nmmarquez/MXU5MR/paper/outline.md

 In this analysis we analyze the annual age specific mortality rates under the age of 5 at the municipality level within Mexico.
 Analyzing health outcomes at small geographical units can assess discrepancies in the health that are due to an unequal spatial distribution of health system resources but also can uncover discrepancies in subpopulations by class, race, and ethnicity whom tend to cluster in space [@soja_seeking_2010].
 Though previous studies have examined how child mortality differs within Mexico at comprehensive level, the smallest unit of analysis has only been at the state level within Mexico [@sepulveda_improvement_2006; @wang_global_2016].
 In more recent studies of inequality in mortality in the United States [@dwyer-lindgren_inequalities_2017], analysis has shown that state level analysis can mask inequalities that are geographically correlated at more detailed levels.
 In addition to this the quality of the vital registration system in Mexico has been praised in terms of being able to accurately identify cause of death [@morris_predicting_2003; @mahapatra_civil_2007] but the coverage of the system has been examined less in terms of documenting those who are living in poorer rural geographies [@_under-registration_2012].

+By examining how the distribution of mortality changes we intend to describe how Mexico has shifted its mortality burden distribution at the municipality level.
+A lowering of the mortality rates is not necessarily correlated with increases or decreases in the relative or absolute inequality of the burden.
+By measuring both relative and absolute inequality at the start and end of our longitudinal analysis we intend to highlight one of three scenarios by which Mexico has reduced national mortality rates.
+We highlight three scenarios in figure 0 where we show how the distribution can shift from the 1990 under 5 mortality rate of 48 children per 1000 to the target rate of 16 children per 1000.
+In scenario 1 bot the skew and the variance of the municipality distribution is decreasing which leads to lower absolute and relative inequality.
+Scenario 2 shows an instance where skew remains constant and variance decreases, which leads to a decrease in the absolute inequality but increase in relative inequality.
+While arguments can be made for either of these scenarios to be the target distribution of our mortality outcomes, the distribution we wish to avoid is scenario 3 where we have increases in skew and variance which lead to increases in relative and absolute inequality.

 This analysis of municipality level mortality in Mexico has four areas of novel analysis and scientific contribution.
 First we will assess the geographic distribution of quality of vital registration coverage by assessing the municipality distribution of time from birth till registration.
 Second, we present a novel method for estimating small area child mortality rate which accounts for geographic proximity.
 Third, we apply this methodology and compare its results to other more traditional models.
 Fourth, we asses our models estimate of geographic distribution by assessing the geographic correlation in predicted mortality rates along with how the inequities in under five mortality have evolved, either diminishing, strengthening, or stagnating, over the course of the study period.

 ## Methods